pyccel/pyccel/developer_docs/syntactic_stage.md

 ## Headers

-The headers (type declarations/openmp pragmas/etc) also have their own syntax which cannot be parsed by Python's ast module.
+The headers (type declarations/OpenMP pragmas/etc) also have their own syntax which cannot be parsed by Python's `ast` module.
 The module [textx](http://textx.github.io/textX/stable/) is used to parse these statements.
 The files describing the _textx_ grammar are found in the folder [pyccel.parser.grammar](../pyccel/parser/grammar).
 From these files _textx_ generates instances of the classes found in the folder [pyccel.parser.syntax](../pyccel/parser/syntax).